saifuddin-md/3-Tier_App_On_Kubernetes/external/EBS_CSI_Driver.md

 ## EBS CSI Driver Installation and Setup on Amazon EKS

+- EBS CSI Driver allows Kubernetes on EKS to create, attach, mount, resize, and manage EBS volumes automatically for Pod.

+- **Why OIDC + IRSA?**

+- The EBS CSI Driver runs as a Pod inside Kubernetes.
+Pods don't have AWS credentials by default. **OIDC + IRSA** lets the Pod securely assume an IAM Role.

 ### How to Install AWS EBS CSI Driver on EKS Using IRSA

 **The breakdown is:**